SebastienTouze/realworld-symfony-htmx/docs/existing-project.md

     composer config --json extra.symfony.docker 'true'

+If you want to use the [worker mode of FrankenPHP](https://github.com/php/frankenphp/blob/main/docs/worker.md), add the FrankenPHP runtime for Symfony:

+    composer require runtime/frankenphp-symfony

+> [!TIP]
+> With Symfony 7.4, the `runtime/frankenphp-symfony` package isn't required anymore, as Symfony Runtime natively supports FrankenPHP worker mode.

-Re-execute the recipes to update the Docker-related files according to the packages you use
+Re-execute the recipes to update the Docker-related files according to the packages you use:

     rm symfony.lock
-    composer symfony:sync-recipes --force --verbose
+    composer recipes:install --force --verbose

 Double-check the changes, revert the changes that you don't want to keep: